ferrance/dizave42/readme.md

 reliable.
 Currently, I've added back shift keys and am trying to stop using the shift on the index fingers.

-CAPS_WORD is enabled and configured to activate on a double tap of left shift.
+CAPS_WORD is enabled and configured to activate on by hitting both shift keys at once.

 I find the outermost thumb keys hard to use on a corne.
 I have put a paragraph key on the right hand one, which shifts to a section key, because I use these